Lunarage/IT2810/client/README.md

 [Read more about Session Storage on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)

-[Read more about Session Storage on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
+[Read more about Local Storage on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)

 The two wrappers in this module has identical methods: